-2.1 Related Work
+A. Related Work

 Hardware cache partitioning is a technique for avoiding cache interference by allocating private cache space to each task in a system.
 With cache partitioning, the system performance is largely dependent on how cache partitions are allocated to tasks.
-Yoon et al. [33] formulated cache allocation as a MILP problem to minimize the total CPU utilization of Paolieri's new multi-core architecture [25].
-Fu et al. [13] proposed a sophisticated low-power scheme that uses both cache partitioning and DVFS.
-In [26], the authors focused on a system using non-preemptive partitioned scheduling and proposed a task allocation algorithm that also allocates cache partitions.
+Yoon et al. [33] formulated cache allocation as a MILP problem to minimize the total CPU utilization of Paolieri's new multi-core architecture [26].
+Fu et al. [12] proposed a sophisticated low-power scheme that uses both cache partitioning and DVFS.
+In [27], the authors focused on a system using non-preemptive partitioned scheduling and proposed a task allocation algorithm that also allocates cache partitions.
 These approaches, however, assume special underlying hardware cache partitioning support, which is not yet widely available in current commodity processors [1][3][31].

 Software-based page coloring is an alternative to hardware cache partitioning support.
 Wolfe [32] and Liedtke et al. [20] used page coloring to prevent cache interference in a single-core real-time system.
-Bui et al. [7] focused on improving the schedulability of a single-core system with page coloring.
-Page coloring also has been studied for multi-core systems in [10][30].
-Guan et al. [14] proposed a non-preemptive scheduling algorithm for a multi-core real-time system using page coloring.
+Bui et al. [8] focused on improving the schedulability of a single-core system with page coloring.
+Page coloring also has been studied for multicore systems in [10][30].
+Guan et al. [13] proposed a nonpreemptive scheduling algorithm for a multi-core real-time system using page coloring.
 Lin et al. [21] evaluated existing hardware-based cache partitioning schemes on a real machine via page coloring.
-Unfortunately, none of these approaches provided a software method to tackle the problems of memory co-partitioning and the limited number of cache partitions.
+Unfortunately, these approaches do not provide a software method to tackle the problems of memory co-partitioning and the limited cache partitions.
+Zhang et al. [34] proposed a hot-page coloring approach that assigns cache partitions only to a small set of frequently accessed pages.
+However, since they use on-line page access monitoring and page migration, it may not be suitable for time-critical systems.

-For single-core real-time systems, much research has been conducted on the analysis of cache interference penalties caused by preemptions [4][9][18].
+For single-core real-time systems, much research has been conducted on the analysis of cache interference penalties caused by preemptions.
 The cache penalties are bounded by accounting them as cache-related preemption delays while performing schedulability analysis.
-Busquets-Mataix et al. [8] proposed a hybrid technique of cache partitioning and schedulability analysis for a single core system.
-These approaches, however, are not designed to analyze inter-core cache interference on a shared cache of a multi-core processor.
+Altmeyer et al. [4], Lunniss et al. [23] and Lee et al. [18] focused on reducing the cache penalties by using static cache analyses.
+However, they do not consider cache partitioning that can prevent the cache penalties by assigning exclusive cache partitions to tasks.
+Our scheme is independent of the specific cache analysis used and allows both sharing and exclusive use of cache partitions.
+Busquets-Mataix et al. [9] proposed a hybrid technique of cache partitioning and schedulability analysis for a single core system, but it cannot be directly applied to a shared cache of a multi-core processor.